 All activities involving children, youth or vulnerable adults will be supervised or led by at least two trained and screened employees or volunteers, one of which must be an adult worker.
-If a situation unexpectedly does not meet these policy criteria, then alternatives must be put into place so the event is in compliance.
+If a situation unexpectedly does not meet these policy criteria, then alternatives must be put into place, so the event complies.